What is Marine Insurance?

 Marine insurance coverage is essential because, through marine insurance, ship owners and transporters can be sure of claiming damages, especially considering the mode of transportation used.

-Of the four modes of transport – road, rail, air and water – it is the latter most which cause a lot of worry to the transporters not only because there are natural occurrences which have the potential to harm the cargo and the vessel but also other incidents and attributes which could cause a huge loss in the financial casket of the transporter and the shipping corporation.
+Of the four modes of transport—road, rail, air, and water—the latter most worries the transporters.
+Not only do natural occurrences have the potential to harm the cargo and the vessel, but other incidents and attributes could cause a huge loss in the financial casket of the transporter and the shipping corporation.

-Incidents like piracy and possibilities like cross-border shoot-outs also pose a major threat to water shipments.
-Therefore to avoid any loss because of such events and happenings, in the interest of the corporation and the transporter, it is always beneficial to have a backup like marine insurance.
+Incidents like piracy and possibilities like cross-border shoot-outs also pose a significant threat to water shipments.
+Therefore, to avoid any loss because of such events and happenings, it is always beneficial to have a backup, such as marine insurance, in the interest of the corporation and the transporter.

 container lashing failure

-Another important aspect of having marine insurance is that a transporter can choose the insurance plan as per the size of his ship, the routes that his boat takes to transport the cargo and many such minor points which could go a great length in affecting the transporter majorly.
+Another important aspect of having marine insurance is that a transporter can choose the insurance plan according to the size of his ship, the routes that his ship takes to transport the cargo, and many other minor points that could significantly affect the transporter.

-Also, since there are various plans and policies which indicate covering not just the cargo but also the vessel, the transporter can choose and avail of the best policy that suits his business.
+Also, since various plans and policies indicate covering not just the cargo but also the vessel, the transporter can choose and avail of the best policy that suits his business.

 However, as much as marine insurance provides a fair claim to transporters and corporations, it has to be understood that the trickiest and strictest insurance areas when the insurance commenced – i.e. from the 17th century onwards.

-Therefore it becomes essential that a ship’s captain takes due consideration about the prescribed routes to avoid a failed insurance contract because of an accidental loss due to the deviation in the route.
-This would bring about caution on the captain’s part and reduce the possibility of losing essential insurance claims because of inadvertence and negligence.
+Therefore, it becomes essential that a ship’s captain consider the prescribed routes to avoid a failed insurance contract due to an accidental loss caused by a deviation in the path.
+This would encourage caution on the captain’s part and reduce the possibility of losing essential insurance claims due to inadvertence and negligence.

-Marine insurance is a haven for shipping corporations and transporters because it helps to reduce the aspect of financial loss due to the loss of critical cargo.
-Also, it helps to bring about to the transporting companies and the receiving parties the duty, dedication and straightforwardness of the insurance companies.
+Marine insurance is a haven for shipping corporations and transporters because it helps to reduce financial loss due to the loss of critical cargo.
+Also, it helps to establish the duty, dedication, and straightforwardness of the insurance companies toward the transporting companies and the receiving parties.

 You might also like to read